 Greater Wellington Regional Council and Wellington City Council are conducting a public consultation process on a proposal to combine their economic development, tourism, venues and major event agencies and activities.
 Councils will consider the feedback and make a decision whether to progress the proposal and establish the Wellington Regional Economic Development Agency (WREDA) to combine the entities and activities.
-At this stage there has been no decision on the ultimate legal structure of the resulting organisation.
-The activities of Grow Wellington and its subsidiary CHQ are not proposed to change, and the existing SOl's, LTPs and the proposal documents all commit to on-going funding at existing or higher levels, meaning the company and group will continue be able to realise their assets and discharge their liabilities in the normal course of business.
+At this stage there has been no decision on the ultimate legal structure of the resulting organisation, the activities of Grow Wellington and its subsidiary CHQ are not proposed to change, and the existing Statement Of Intents, Long Term Plans and the proposal documents all commit to ongoing funding at existing or higher levels, meaning the company and group will continue be able to realise their assets and discharge their liabilities in the normal course of business.
 Based on this, the Directors are of the view that the going concern basis is appropriate in the preparation of these financial statements.